anseki/leader-line/README.md

 ```

 This attachment can *not* be shared between multiple leader lines.
-When the attachment that is already attached is attached to another leader line, then, the former leader line is detached automatically.
+When the attachment that was already attached is attached to another leader line, then, the former leader line is detached automatically.
 That is, the attachment moves from the leader line to another leader line.

 ```js
 // A new attachment instance is attached to `line1`.